-The Rishi and the metre are the same as in the preceding; the deities are various: the first stanza is addressed to INDRA, the second to the Maruts, the third to Twashfri, the fourth to Agni, the fifth to Indra, and the sixth to Mitra and Varuna; according to the Scholiast, each is associated with a deified month, after the nomenclature of the old kalendar, or INDRA with Madhu, the MARUTS with Madhava, TWASHTRI with Sukra, Agni with Suchi, Indra with Nabha, and Mitra and VARUÑA with Nabhasya.
+The Rishi and the metre are the same as in the preceding; the deities are various: the first stanza is addressed to INDRA, the second to the MARUTS, the thrid to TWASHTRI, the fourth to AGNI, the fifth to INDRA, and the sixth to MFTRA and VARUNA; according to the Scholiast, each is associated with a deified month, after the nomenclature of the old kalendar, or INDRA with Madhu, the MARUTS with Madhava, TWASHTRI with Shukra, AGNI with Shuchi, INDRA with Nabha, and MITRA and VARUNA with Nabhasya.

-- 1. (The libation) that is being presented, Indra, Varga XXV. to thee, comprises the (products of the) cow, and the (consecrated) water; and the leaders (of the rite) have expressed it with stones, and strained it through woollen (filters): Do thou, INDRA, who art the first (of the gods), and rulest (over the world), drink the Soma offered by the Hotri, and sanctified by the exclamations Swáhá and Vashát. - 2.
-Maruts, together worshipped with sacrifices, standing in the car drawn by spotted mares, radiant with lances, and delighted by ornaments, sons of b Piba hotrád á somam: in this and the following verses, hotra and the analogous terms, potra, A'gnidhra, &c., are explained, the Yága, or sacrifice of the Hotri, and the rest, those portions of the ceremony which are assigned to the different officiating priests, or the oblations which each is in turn to present.
+1. (The libation) that is being presented, INDRA, to thee, comprises the (products of the) cow, and the (consecrated) water; and the leaders (of the rite) have expressed it with stones, and strained it through woollen (filters): Do thou, INDRA, who art the first (of the gods), and rulest (over the world), drink the Soma offered by the Hotri, and sanctified by the exclamations Swaha and Vashat.